Manio1109/ctf-writeups/challenges/thm-whats-your-name?/writeup.md

 This made it possible to abuse the chatbot to perform **authenticated actions** on behalf of the currently logged-in user.

 Using the same `img onerror` approach as before, a crafted payload was sent through the chatbot to force the browser to submit a privileged POST request to an internal endpoint on port `8081`:

+### How the vulnerable endpoint was discovered
+By browsing the internal links available in the moderator dashboard, an iframe and several AJAX calls referenced port **8081**, which exposes an administrative backend.
+One of the files, **/change_password.php**, accepts POST requests without verifying the user's role.

+### Why the chatbot executes JavaScript
+Messages in the chatbot are rendered using `innerHTML`, meaning user input is inserted directly into the DOM.
+This converts any HTML or script-based payloads into live, executable browser content.

+### Why the forced request succeeds
+The backend only checks whether the request contains a valid PHP session cookie, not whether the user is an administrator.
+This makes the endpoint vulnerable to CSRF-style request forgery.

 ```html
 <img src="x" onerror="